Amalia Nieto: Biography

 The daughter of Ángela Perichón and cardiac surgery pioneer Dr. Manuel Benito Nieto, Amalia Nieto was the second of three children.

 In 1925 she entered the Círculo de Bellas Artes and started painting with Domingo Bazzurro.
 In 1929 she traveled to Paris, where she spent three years studying at the Grande Chaumière with Othon Friesz and at the André Lhote Academy.
 She also attended a course in art history at the Sorbonne.
 In 1923 she visited Pedro Figari at his Parisian studio and showed him some of her paintings.
 Upon her return to Uruguay she held her first solo exhibition.

-In 1934, Nieto entered the Taller Torres Garcia art school, and the following year she joined the formation of the Constructive Art Association.
+In 1934, Nieto entered the Taller Torres García art school, and the following year she joined the formation of the Constructive Art Association.

 She frequented musical sessions at the country house of philosopher Carlos Vaz Ferreira and the busy tertulias at the house of Alfredo and Esther de Cáceres, where she met the musician and writer Felisberto Hernández, whom she married in 1937.
 The following year, her daughter Ana María was born.
 The epistolary relationship with Felisberto during his concert tours comprises more than 100 letters populated with drawings and watercolors by Amalia, sketches for the poster of Stravinsky's Petrushka recital.
 The relationship with Felisberto did not work, and they divorced in 1943.
 After the separation, Amalia cut out the drawings of the letters and framed them.
 They were featured in an anthological exhibition in 2008.

 In 1943, Nieto received a scholarship and traveled to Chile to take a summer course at the university under Jorge Romero Brest, with whom she began an enduring friendship.